 If your Green Card expires within six months and you plan to be back in the U.S. before the expiration date, you should plan to file for renewal as soon as you return.

 If you would like help renewing your Green Card, we can help you for free with our simple web app.
-Click the button below to get started.

 The Green Card renewal application process has four steps.
 First, you complete the required government form.
 Then you assemble all the required supporting documents, pay the Green Card renewal fee, and then file your Green Card renewal application with the U.S. government.